aio-libs/aiojobs/docs/intro.rst

 Asyncio has builtin support for starting new tasks.

-But for many reasons raw tasks are not sufficient for dayly needs:
+But for many reasons raw tasks are not sufficient for daily needs:

 #. *Fire-and-forget* call like ``loop.create_task(f())`` doesn't give
-   control about errors raised from ``f()`` async function: all exceptions are sinked into :meth:`asyncio.AbstractEventLoop.call_exception_handler`.
+   control about errors raised from ``f()`` async function: all exceptions are thrown into :meth:`asyncio.AbstractEventLoop.call_exception_handler`.
 #.
 Tasks are not grouped into a
    container. :meth:`asyncio.Task.get_tasks()` gets all of them but it is not very helpful: typical asyncio program creates a lot of internal tasks.
 #.
 Graceful shutdown requires correct cancellation for task spawned by user.
 #.
-Very often a limit for amount of cuncurrent user tasks a desirable
+Very often a limit for amount of concurrent user tasks a desirable
    to prevent over-flooding.

 Web servers like :mod:`aiohttp.web` introduces more challenges: a code